helidon-io/helidon/docs/mp/guides/metrics.md

 2. Use `absolute=true` to remove path prefix for method-level annotations.
 3. Add a method with a `Counter` metric to get birthday cards.
 <!--@mdc :: -->

+Build and run the application, then invoke the following endpoints:

 ```shell [Terminal]
 curl http://localhost:8080/cards